kimberlyamaya/README-Generator/README.md

   [License](##License)

   ## Installation
-  1. See Contribution for forking the repo <br /> 2.
-Once these files are local on your machine <br /> 3.
-Run 'npm install' in the terminal to install npm to create the necessary dependencies
+  1. See Contributing section for forking the repo <br /> 2.
+Once these files are local on your machine

   ## Usage
-  1. Run 'node index.js' in the terminal to intiate the README file generator <br /> 2.
-Follow the prompts
+  1. Run 'node index.js' in the terminal to initiate the README file generator <br /> 2.
+Follow the prompts in the terminal

   ## Contributing